-Do you have a photo with a background you don’t like?
-Do you want to create a more interesting image that will grab people’s attention?
-Then this tutorial on how to change the background color in Photoshop is for you.
+Do you have a photo with a background color you don’t like?
+We’re here to show you the step-by-step process of how to change background color in Photoshop.

 Step 1: Choose Your Photo

-Some things to avoid when you are new to isolating a subject to change the background color are:
+Here are some things to avoid when you are new to isolating a subject to change the background color: